 What is ERP?

-In order to effectively plan and manage your company resources, you must first develop a holistic understanding of the processes needed to run your company, both financial and transactional, and the data that these processes produce.
-This is where Enterprise Resource Planning comes in.
+If you want to efficiently manage your company resources, you need a comprehensive understanding of all the processes that run your business, both financial and transactional, and the data they produce.
+That’s where an ERP Transformation comes into play.

 How do I implement an ERP System successfully?